How HalalWallet Makes Money & Stays Independent

 How We Earn Revenue

-This model allows us to keep every tool, calculator, comparison, and educational article free for all users — no subscriptions, no premium tiers, no paywalls.
+That sustainability model is what keeps every tool, calculator, comparison, and educational article free—no subscriptions, no premium tiers, no paywalls.

 What We Never Do